w3f/General-Grants-Program/grants/milestone-delivery-guidelines.md

 ## Milestone Deliverables

 Please provide a list of all deliverables of the milestone extracted from the initial application (see Annex 1 of the Agreement) and a link to the deliverable itself.
 Add additional notes to the deliverable, especially in case it deviates from the initial contract.
+Furthermore, please ensure the repo has the correct open-source license.

 | Number | Deliverable | Link | Notes |
 | ------------- | ------------- | ------------- |------------- |